Last updated on March 18, 2025

 Five-Color: WUBRG “Rainbow”

-WUBRG gets its name from the shorthand for the colors.
-There sadly is no mythical beast called the Whoo-Burg, although it definitely sounds like something for an Un-set.
+WUBRG gets its name from the shorthand for the colors ().
+There is no mythical beast called the Woo-Burg, although it definitely sounds like something for an Un-set.

 While you would think that playing a deck like this would be amazing, freeing, make you wonder why no one else does this, you’re only partially correct.
-Yes, having access to all colors does allow you to play pretty much anything you want, but think about it for just a couple more seconds.
-In order to play a card that costs you would need 4 mana total, one of which must be green and one of which must be black.
-You have 60 cards in your deck with somewhere around 22 to 26 lands of all five colors.
-The likelihood of you having the mana you need exactly as you need it would be rare.
+Yes, having access to all colors does allow you to play pretty much anything you want, but you can think of it in terms of total number of pips (the mana symbols of required colors in a mana cost) and the more pips on a card, the harder it is to play in a five-color deck.

-Playing a deck like this requires strategy.
-You’ll need to mana-fix a lot, have several additional sources of mana beyond your lands (such as mana rocks and mana dorks), and hope that you’re able to get the mana needed to even play those.
+You need more mana fixing than any other deck.
+Many have several additional sources of mana beyond your lands (such as mana rocks and mana dorks), and hope that you’re able to get the mana needed to even play those.

-Chances are, if you’re playing a 5-color deck, you’re either very aware of the costs and are working around them or are gearing toward a single big combo that you’re hoping will go off.
-Could be a fun jank deck, but it’s not reliable enough for anything serious.
-Commander is another story if that’s your shtick, since color identity opens up a whole different world of possibilities there and you have a ton of mana fixing options.
+If you play a 5-color deck, you should be very aware of the costs and work around them or line yourself up for a single big combo.
+Five-color Commander is another story if that's your shtick, since color identity opens up a world of possibilities and you have a ton of mana-fixing options.

 No Color

-Yep, you can have an entire deck that does not care what color mana you use or, for added difficulty, you can have a deck that uses colorless mana.
-Colorless decks tend to be artifact-only decks, ones that use a lot of Phyrexian mana, pay the color cost of pay with 2 life per pip, or everyone’s favorite Eldritch horrors, the Eldrazi.
-If you go this route, I would suggest saving on the dual or tri-lands unless they have an additional added bonus (like shock lands or scry lands) or investing in some Wastes since you’ll need the colorless kind.
+Yep, you can have an entire deck that does not care what color mana you use or, for added difficulty, you can have a deck that requires colorless mana.
+Colorless decks tend to be either artifact-only decks, ones that use a lot of Phyrexian mana, or everyone’s favorite Eldritch horrors, the Eldrazi.
+If you go this route, I would suggest saving on lands and skipping the dual or tri-lands unless they have an additional added bonus (like shock lands or scry lands) or investing in some Wastes since you’ll need the colorless kind.

 Why Color Combos Matter (Sometimes)

 The good thing about color combos is you can do with this info whatever you want, really.
-Technically speaking, all of the combos are viable ways to play Magic, but you’ll definitely find better success with some over others.
+Technically speaking, all of the combos are viable ways to play Magic.

-• The more mana colors you include, the more possibility that you’ll be hoping for a mana color that you don’t have yet.
-This can even happen in 2-color decks.
+• The more mana colors you include, the more possibility that in a given game, you’ll be hoping for access to a color that you don’t have yet.

-• While dual- and tri-lands do exist, they can’t be as plentiful as basic lands.
+• While dual- and tri-lands do exist, only the original dual lands are consistently as fast and versatile as basic lands.

-• Tutoring, while a thing, isn’t available in all colors, and can take up a place in your decks that other cards could better utilize.
+• Tutoring, while a thing, isn’t equally available in all colors and can take up a place in your decks that other cards could better utilize.

-Another thing to keep in mind is the format you’re playing.
 A lot of the 3-color decks worked wonderfully in their respective sets and meta-games, but their mileage may vary outside of them.
-For example, Temur, Rakdos, Bant, Jeskai, Jund, and mono-red are leading the current Standard meta-game.
-While the other combos are still technically viable (remember, there is no “wrong” way to play Magic), the synergies and quality of cards aren’t there to make them playable at the competitive level.
+There is no “wrong” way to play Magic, but sometimes the synergies and quality of cards aren’t there to make them playable at the competitive level.

 Which color combination should you play?
 That completely depends on your personality and play style.

-If you’re someone who enjoys sitting down and playing mostly with your own toys, then mono-red, mono-green, Boros, Golgari, or any combinations that are mostly red or green will most likely be your style.
+If you’re someone who enjoys sitting down and playing mostly with your own toys, then mono-red, mono-green, Boros, Golgari, or any combinations that are mostly red or green are most likely your style.

 If you want to make sure you get to beat face unimpeded, look at mono-white, mono-blue, Azorius, or Selesnya.